Signed in as:

 Some of the things we work on are: obedience training (sit, down, stay, wait, leave it), sit without being asked for every meal, manners (no jumping, no mouthing, focus, watch me), food aggression, inter-dog aggression, over-stimulation/touching issues, instinctually driven issues without direction (herding objects, biting at peoples’ feet, chasing wild animals, guarding, etc.)

-If you are able to and would like to help the homeless animals in our community this holiday, please consider picking up an extra item (or two) for the shelter!
+If you are able to and would like to help the homeless animals in our community this holiday, please consider picking up an extra item (or two) for the shelter.
+We are gratefully accepting donations now and any gift is appreciated!